Christian Eriksen: Brentford among Premier League clubs interested in Christian Eriksen after Inter Milan exit

-Brentford are among a number of Premier League clubs interested in bringing Christian Eriksen back to England, seven months after he suffered a cardiac arrest while playing for Denmark at last summer's Euros.
+Brentford are among a number of Premier League clubs interested in signing Christian Eriksen, with head coach Thomas Frank "flattered" by the links.

-The Bees have enquired about Eriksen's plans following his release from Inter Milan last month.
+The Bees have enquired about Eriksen's plans following his release from Inter Milan last month, although head coach Frank refused to comment directly on the club's interest during his press conference on Tuesday ahead of their game with Manchester United this week.

-There is a strong Danish connection at Brentford, with manager Thomas Frank and international team-mates Christian Norgaard and Mathias Jensen among many known to Eriksen.
+There is a strong Danish connection at Brentford, with Frank and international team-mates Christian Norgaard and Mathias Jensen among many known to Eriksen.

 The Denmark international is assessing his options as he trains in southern Switzerland, just over the border from his home in Italy near Milan.